find your perfect LLM program

 One of the major systems of funding for law schools is by public funding and there is at least one public university in every state.
 They tend to charge lower rates than private institutions, however, they will usually charge students from out of state a higher tuition fee than those from the home state.
 The only universities funded by the federal government are military universities, and students must be in the US military to attend these, otherwise funding is controlled at the state level.
 Public law schools will have a strong local alumni network and tend to offer a wide range of LLM courses aimed at the needs of local business and industry.

 The majority of the highly respected law schools in the United States are private.
 This means that their tuition fees tend to be higher than those charged by state-owned law schools, but they usually charge all students the same tuition fees.
 The freedom from state funding results in a legal education for LLM students on a very flexible basis that can be tailored to their future plans.
 Choosing a private law school for an LLM course in the US requires some research to ensure that the professors and tutors specialise in the subject areas you wish to study.

 Online LLM courses

-There are a growing number of law schools in the US that are offering LLM courses online.
+There is a growing number of law schools in the US that are offering LLM courses online.
 This choice is perfect for students who need a more affordable option and need to continue working while they study.
-They are less suitable for international students as the courses do not usually qualify international students for student visas in the US.
+They are less suitable for international students who want to relocate to the United States, as the courses do not usually qualify international students for student visas in the US.
 The tuition fees tend to be considerably lower than campus-based LLM courses, however, students need considerable motivation to keep working on their own.

 Specialist law schools